Thank you for visiting my website.

 Nothing is more valuable than family life.
 No amount of compensation can make up for the loss of your loved one.
 There is no fixed standard for deciding the amount of recoverable damages.
 The defense argues that money will not bring your loved one back.
 But the law provides for justice and money is all that is left to balance the scales.

-The jury must compare what was and would have been with what is and will be because of this wrongful death.
-More than almost any other type of case, the compensation the family receives for wrongful death of a loved one depends on the quality of representation of the family in the legal proceedings.
+The jury must compare what was and would have been, with what is and will be, because of this wrongful death.
+More than almost any other type of case, the compensation the family receives for loss of a loved one depends on the quality of legal representation provided to the family in their wrongful death action.

 Click to Enlarge